Score plateau: 72

 Read Aloud and Repeat Sentence together, because of their item count and dual-scoring.
 Improving by 1 point per item on 15+ Speaking items adds 15+ points.
 WFD is also critical — moving from 85% to 95% accuracy adds 3–6 points across Listening and Writing.

-Check your enabling skill breakdown.
+Check your enabling skill breakdown in your score report.
 At 72, if Pronunciation or Oral Fluency is below 65, focus on Speaking tasks.
-If Written Discourse is below 65, focus on essay cohesion.
+If Written Discourse is below 65, focus on essay cohesion in the Writing section.
 Most students at 72 are blocked by one of these three.
-The communicative score that is lowest usually points to the enabling skill to target.

 Find the micro-skill blocking your 79+.